 From 2015 Andrejs became a member and an organizer of the Three Osokins piano dynasty project, which had become one of the most significant concert event in Latvian classical music scene – in 2015 three piano virtuosi of Osokins dynasty: Andrejs, Georgijs and Sergejs played together for the first time for the fully packed Dzintari hall and the next year their concert in Latvian National Opera was broadcasted worldwide by the German internet television Klassik.TV.

-Born in 1984, he began playing piano at the age of five and gave his first solo recital at the age of 14.
+He began playing piano at the age of five and gave his first solo recital at the age of 14.
 After graduating BMus at the Latvian Academy of Music and winning the Yamaha Scholarship Award, Andrejs moved to London and began his studies at Trinity College of Music, where he received both Licenciate and Fellowship Diplomas.
 He also won the Trinity College Music Competition for his performance of a Mozart concerto.
 In September 2008 Andrejs joined the Royal Academy of Music, studying under the guidance of Hamish Milne.
 He has won the Lillian Davies Prize and the Christian Carpenter Piano Recital Prize and graduated Master of Arts in Performance in July 2011.

 Talent and intelligence have won him acclaim in a number of prestigious international competitions.
 In April 2015 he became the Audience Awardee of the 5th International German Piano Award presented by International Piano Forum.
 Others include winning the 4th Prize in the Arthur Rubinstein Piano Masters Competition (2014), the 4th Prize in the Leeds International Piano Competition (2012), the 3rd Prize in the Dublin International Piano competition (2012), a Laureate of Queen Elisabeth International Piano Competition, Brussels (2010), 1st Prize in the Beethoven Intercollegiate Piano Competition, London (2008), 3rd Prize in the London International Piano competition, London (2009), 1st Prize in the International J.Vitols Piano Competition, Riga (2008).
 In 2009 Andrejs was awarded Liela Muzikas Balva, the most prestigious music award in Latvia.